seIncorp/CppHelper/README.md

     - count of all 1's in the number
     - count of all different bits in two numbers
     - bits length of the number
-- DOUBLY LINKED LIST written in macro and additional class functions:
+- DOUBLY LINKED LIST written in macro and class functions:
     - creating new doubly linked list
     - creating new node
     - prepend node